HomeLatest NewsEnterprise ITNasscom refutes reports of mass layoffs by IT firms in India

 Preferred Source of Google

-Commenting on recent media reports of mass layoffs by IT companies in India, IT lobby body Nasscom said that such reports are incorrect.
-Nasscom claims that is 1.5 lakh people every year.
+Commenting on recent media reports of mass layoffs by companies in , IT lobby body Nasscom said that such reports are incorrect.
+Nasscom claims that IT industry is hiring 1.5 lakh people every year.
 “In fact the industry continues to be a net hirer with over 1.5 lakh people being employed on a net basis each year, though the focus is shifting from scale to skill,” said Nasscom.

 Nasscom said that skilling and workforce realignment are essential to remain competitive in international markets.
 It needs to be appreciated that such workforce realignment is a normal part of the internal process of companies based on their own operational imperatives; companies evaluate their priorities and business imperatives and continuously align talent to serve their needs and enhance competitiveness.